 The Company provides for gratuity, a defined benefit retirement plan covering eligible employees.
-The contributions made by the Company to the scheme are recognised in statement of profit and loss.
+Gratuity is covered under a scheme maintained by holding company and administered by the Life Insurance Corporation and the contributions made by the Company to the scheme are recognised in statement of profit and loss.
 Liability recognised in the balance sheet in respect of defined benefit plans is the present value of the defined benefit obligation at the balance sheet date.
 The calculation of the Company's obligation under the plan is performed annually by a qualified independent actuary using the projected unit credit method.
 Measurements of the net defined benefit liability, comprises of actuarial gains and losses, the return on plant assets (excluding interest) are recognised in other comprehensive income.